giros-dit/yang-to-ngsi-ld/testbeds/gnmi/ngsi-ld-models/docs/InterfaceSubinterfacesSubinterfaceIpv4StateCountersOutDiscardedPkts.md

 # InterfaceSubinterfacesSubinterfaceIpv4StateCountersOutDiscardedPkts

 The number of output IP packets for the specified address family for which no problem was encountered to prevent their transmission to their destination, but were discarded (e.g., for lack of buffer space).
-YANG module: openconfig-if-ip.yang
+Reference: RFC 4293 - Management Information Base for the Internet Protocol (IP)  YANG module: openconfig-if-ip.yang

 ## Properties